-1. Listening Is an Active Process
+1. Listening is Actually an Active Process

-If you’ve ever sat in a group of people speaking in a foreign language, you’ll be familiar with the uncomfortable feeling that you should be joining in.
+If you’ve ever sat in a group of people speaking a foreign language, you’ll be familiar with the uncomfortable feeling that you should be joining in.
 You feel like, if you’re not saying something, you’re not really engaging in the conversation.

 Nothing could be further from the truth.
 The problem is that you’re confusing a silent process with a passive process.

 Listening is a very active process, despite the fact that you’re not “doing” anything.
 That’s why you’re so tired when you go home after a social event in another language.

 Getting over the feeling that we’re “doing nothing” is a key step towards listening effectively.

 A further solution is to employ active listening techniques, to remind yourself and others that you’re involved in the conversation even if you don’t speak much.

 Here are some tips to show that you’re actively listening:

 - Make eye contact with the person who’s talking.